 It is important to note that when they say he had seventy wives, that does not mean at one time.
-Rather Imam Hasan did not have more than four wives at any time, rather he would marry women and then divorce them, so he could marry others.
+Imam Hasan did not have more than four wives at any time, rather he would marry women and then divorce them, so he could marry others.
 This was done with complete transparency and without misleading anyone.

 In any case, it is not correct to present such information as a matter of fact.
-Rather we say it is narrated in books of Tareekh (history), which do tend to have the same level of rigour in authentication found in books of Hadith.
+Rather, we say it is narrated in books of Tareekh (history), which do not tend to have the same level of rigour in authentication found in books of Hadith.
 Therefore, such narrations should be treated as speculative rather than factual.

 – Answered by Shaykh Noor ud-deen (04.01.2021)